 The preparation of consolidated financial statements in conformity with accounting principles generally accepted in the United States of America requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues, expenses and related disclosure of contingent assets and liabilities.
 On an on-going basis, we evaluate our estimates, including those related to inventories, identifiable intangibles, long-lived assets and related goodwill, deferred income tax valuation allowances and warranty reserves.
 We base our estimates on historical experience and on appropriate and customary assumptions that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Some of these accounting estimates and assumptions are particularly sensitive because of their significance to our consolidated financial statements and because of the possibility that future events affecting them may differ markedly from what had been assumed when the financial statements were prepared.
-As of March 31, 2005, there have been no significant changes to the accounting policies that we have deemed critical.
-Our critical accounting policies are more fully described in our 2004 Report on Form 10-K.
+As of June 30, 2005, there have been no significant changes to the accounting policies that we have deemed critical.
+Our critical accounting policies are more fully described in our 2004 Report on Form 10-K, however, we have clarified the disclosure of our critical accounting policies with respect to inventories in this Report.